-This course introduces the concepts of soil characteristics and hydrogeology for the purpose of determining the suitability of a given site for a particular purpose or to evaluate environmental conditions.
+This course introduces the concepts of soil characteristics and hydrogeology for the purpose of assessing the suitability of a given site for a particular purpose or to evaluate environmental conditions.
 This involves identifying and locating relevant objects and site features with the use of a variety of mapping and database tools as well as via sample collection.
-A site’s soil characteristics and water balance will be determined and presented in a report summarizing the findings in a manner that is relevant.
-Students study relevant legislation, ensuring that their plans will meet all requirements and guidelines.
+A site’s soil and ground water characteristics will be investigated and the findings summarized in a report.

 This course provides students with an introduction to Environmental Legislation.
-A range of legislation is discussed: Acts, associated regulations, Guidelines, Codes of Practice, Environmental Compliance Approvals and By-laws associated with environmental compliance.
+A range of legislation is discussed: Acts, associated regulations, Guidelines, Environmental Compliance Approvals and By-laws associated with environmental compliance.
 Emphasis is placed on awareness of and distinction between Federal, Provincial and Municipal By-laws and the foundation of the Canadian Environmental Protection Act and the Ontario Environmental Protection Act as key enabling pieces of legislation.
-The course provides the background knowledge required to perform environmental site assessments and audits; successful completion of the course requires the completion of a full Environmental Site Assessment of a prescribed property.
+The course provides insight into the provincial requirements and technical components of the Environmental Compliance Approvals process in Ontario.
+New and emerging environmental regulatory pieces and current affairs are also highlighted.

 Students will develop a working vocabulary and understanding of exposure, risk and safety terms.
 This can be applied to interpret occupational health technical data, and in the accurate communication of safety concepts.
 The course will give an overview of the laws and regulations governing occupational health and safety in Canada and Ontario.
 Students will be exposed to established systems currently in use, specifically WHIMIS and MSDS.
 Promotion of awareness in terms of the risks and issues surrounding Occupational Health and Safety is the course goal.

-ENVI 24 introduces the field of ecotoxicology which uses toxicity test methods in concert with environmental data to provide an assessment of the effects of chemicals on individual organisms, populations and ecosystems.
+This course introduces the field of ecotoxicology, which uses toxicity test methods in concert with environmental data to provide an assessment of the effects of chemicals on individual organisms, populations and ecosystems.
 Toxicity tests are important monitoring tools used by industries and agencies to determine the potential for adverse effects of discharges into the environment.
-Held as an intensive field and laboratory course in the spring term of the second year, students will learn toxicity testing techniques and associated data analysis procedures.
-Students will sample industrial wastewater, assess its chemical characteristics, and use this data in concert with toxicity data to interpret the observed effects on biota.
+Held as an intensive field and laboratory course during the second year, students will learn toxicity testing techniques and associated data analysis procedures.
+Students will sample industrial wastewater, assess its chemical characteristics, and use this data in concert with toxicity data to interpret the observed and potential effects on biota.
 Students will work individually and in groups and create a report on the data collected.

-The work placement offers students the opportunity to observe and experience first-hand the operations, processes and protocols of an environmental technician related workplace environment.
+The work placement offers students the opportunity to observe and experience first-hand the operations, processes, and protocols of an environmental technician related workplace environment.
 It is designed to immerse students in the real world of the work and promote the successful integration of curriculum elements in an applied setting.
 It provides the opportunity to access equipment or processes that may not have been accessible in the program, promotes opportunities for specialization and provides increased awareness of the industry and job potential.
-Students have the opportunity to apply the skills and knowledge they have been developing to a relevant work place environment.
-The course is offered as a four week full time placement in Semester 4.
-Placements can be implemented at approved local, regional, out of province or international sites, private or public.
+The course is offered as a four week unpaid full time placement at the end of Semester 4.
+Placements can be at approved local, regional, out of province or international sites, private or public.
 Upon successful completion of the placement and the required assessments, a G grade is assigned for ENVI25.

 This course will cover the main principles of limnology and freshwater ecology.
 Students will be provided a general introduction to biological processes in freshwater systems delivered through in class and laboratory sessions.
 The students will also learn various analytical techniques and methodologies to collect and observe aquatic organisms.